What is Ovarian Cancer?

 Ovarian cancer is a rare but deadly form of cancer.
-Chances for successful treatment are best when the cancer is caught early.
-However, it’s very difficult to catch early because it spreads quickly and often presents with no symptoms until it’s at an advanced stage.
+Chances for successful treatment are best when the ovarian cancer is caught in its early stages.
+However, it’s early detections is very difficult because it spreads quickly and often presents with no symptoms until it’s at an advanced stage.

-There are three types of ovarian tumors.
-All three can either be benign (non-cancerous) or malignant (cancerous).
-These must be treated as soon as possible to minimize the risk of the tumor spreading or becoming cancerous.
+There are many types of ovarian tumors that can either be benign (non-cancerous) or malignant (cancerous).
+These cancer types must be treated as soon as possible to minimize the risk of the tumor spreading or becoming cancerous.

 Symptoms of Ovarian Cancer

 Ovarian tumors frequently have no symptoms until they are at advanced stages.
 You may not know you have gynecologic cancer until you have a pelvic exam.
 However, if you do have symptoms, you should make an appointment with your gynecologist as soon as possible.
 If a tumor has developed to the point where it is causing symptoms, it could be a sign of malignancy.
 Ovarian cancer tends to spread quickly, so catching tumors early gives you the best chance for a successful treatment.

 Some symptoms of ovarian tumors or cancer include:

 - Severe cramps and persistent pain in the abdomen